Interstate 81 in New York: Southern Tier

-I-81 leaves NY 17 (future I-86) in Binghamton to head north toward Syracuse.
+I-86 / NY 17 leave I-81 in Binghamton to head west toward Corning at the former Kamikaze Curve.

-Just west of the Brandywine Highway junction, I-81 and NY 17 cross the Chenango River as they split at a directional T interchange comprising part of an S-curve in NY 17 known locally as Kamikaze Curve.
-While NY 17 heads west into the curve, I-81 proceeds northward along the west bank of the river, connecting to US 11 and passing by SUNY Broome Community College on its way into the suburban town of Chenango.
+Just west of the Brandywine Highway junction, I-81 and I-86 cross the Chenango River as they split at a directional T interchange comprising part of an S-curve in I-86 known locally as Kamikaze Curve.
+While I-86 heads west into the curve, I-81 proceeds northward along the west bank of the river, connecting to US 11 and passing by SUNY Broome on its way into the suburban town of Chenango.
 Here, I-81 meets the western terminus of I-88 at a junction roughly 3 mi north of Binghamton.
 Continuing on, the freeway intersects US 11 a second time before leaving the banks of the Susquehanna River and proceeding generally northwestward into increasingly rural areas of the Southern Tier.
 The route makes its way across a series of hills and valleys for 13 mi to the village of Whitney Point, connecting to US 11 and two state routes of regional importance—NY 26 and NY 79—at two exits on the western edge of the community.

 Continuing on, I-81 begins to follow the Tioughnioga River, a tributary of the Susquehanna, as it bypasses the nearby village of Lisle to the east.
 While US 11 runs across the base of a valley flanking the river, the freeway proceeds along the valley's eastern edge, overlooking the valley road on its way to the Broome–Cortland county line.
 Both routes cross the border at points just yards apart, beginning their transition from the Southern Tier region to Central New York.
 About 2 mi from the county line, I-81 encounters the village of Marathon, situated inside the river valley at the junction of US 11 and NY 221.
 The freeway connects to the latter at an interchange just east of the village center before heading northwestward for 11 mi across a series of moraines in another prolonged rural stretch.
 Along the way, I-81 passes between the Tuller Hill and Hoxie Gorge state forests, located near Messengerville on the western and eastern sides of the highway, respectively.